Helpful tips on how to get out of rock bottom situations by counselling psychologist and CARITAS Malta director Anthony Gatt.

 Rock bottom meaning & examples

 The phrase rock bottom can be used when one is feeling heavily weighed down by a very tough or tragic moment in one's life.
-When you’re rock bottom the situation feels so bad that it can't get worse, you are at your lowest level.
+When you’ve hit rock bottom, emotionally the situation feels so bad that it can't get worse, you are at your lowest level.
 Examples of rock bottom include circumstances like feeling you can’t survive the loss of a loved one through death, separation or a breakup; being unemployed or finding it hard to make ends meet and feeling like you can’t see a way out; being overwhelmed with drug dependence and a long list of consequences (overdose; rejected by family; chased by authorities; penniless; financially, physically, and emotionally bankrupt).
 It's when life hits hard.

 Also, facing your worst nightmare can be experienced as a rock bottom such as ending up in a prison cell; being diagnosed with a physical or mental health condition; an unsuccessful suicide attempt; being expelled from one's own family and ending up homeless, failing at a plan (a university course or a business) that you just could not fail at; forced migration; a bad accident; ending up in a domestic violence shelter or living in fear of threats of loan sharks.
 These situations can all lead to the experience of rock bottom.